Staff Profile

 Previously, I have worked on the project "Impact of the Environment and Pollution on Cognitive Health" (EPOCH) and I was a Research Associate at the Centre for Urban and Regional Development Studies (CURDS) on the project "Spatial Inequality in the Smart City".
 I completed my PhD in Architecture and Built Environment (ABE) at Northumbria University, Newcastle Upon Tyne in 2021 and a BSc (Hons) in Architectural Engineering and Environmental Design at the Arab Academy for Science, Technology and Maritime Transport, Cairo, Egypt in 2016.

 I am an Associate Fellow of the Higher Education Academy (AFHEA) and I have taught on a number of varied modules in both social determinants of health and environmental design.
-I am currently supervising two Masters of Public Health students, on topics related to climate change health inequalities and spatial access to healthcare.
+I have experience in supervising MPH and MPharm students on a variety of topics.

 -